sateeshkovvuri/get-my-attandance-jntuhcej/README.md

-# get-my-attandance-jntuhcej
+# get-my-attendance-jntuhcej
-allows us to track attandance status of a particular subject weather it is increased or decreased in the current running semester at JNTUHCEJ
+allows us to track attendance of all subjects weather it is increased or decreased in the current running semester at JNTUHCEJ